susam/dotfiles/mac-setup.md

         brew cask install firefox google-chrome qutebrowser

- 4. Configure git.

-        git config --global user.name "Susam Pal"
-        git config --global user.email susam@susam.in
-        git config --global push.default simple
-        git config --global core.editor "mvim -f"
-        git config --global alias.logg "log --all --graph" git config --global alias.loga "log --all"
-        git config --global alias.diffc "diff --cached"

-    It is necessary to run MacVim with `-f` option to ensure that it runs in foreground which forces `git commit` to wait for it to exit before it reads the commit message.
-Without this option, MacVim forks and runs in GUI while an exit status 0 is returned immediately which causes `git commit` to fail with `Aborting commit due to empty commit message.`

 Note: If the `helvetic` package for LaTeX is missing, errors about missing `phvr7t.tfm` appear when a TeX file contains the following code.